matejsubrt/RAPTOR-router/README.md

 ### Developer documentation

 For generated developer documentation, see [Dev docs](https://matejsubrt.github.io/RAPTOR-router/html/index.html).
-For an overview of the codebase, please refer to section 4.1 of the [thesis](https://github.com/matejsubrt/bachelor-thesis) related to this project.
+For installation instructions and an overview of the codebase, please refer to section 4.1 of the [thesis](https://github.com/matejsubrt/bachelor-thesis) related to this project.

 ### RAPTOR Algorithm documentation